 - Community College: Most community colleges offer programs to help students complete their high school diplomas and/or earn a GED.
 Some of these classes are offered on community college campuses, while others are held at night on high school grounds.
 Call your local community college for details.
+Many community colleges now offer online programs as well.

 - Adult Education Programs: Most adult ed programs offer courses to help students prepare for the GED.
 Adult ed schools are typically run by high school districts, community colleges or a collaboration between the two, with funding provided by the state.
 Call your local adult education school for information.